 A Wisconsin DUI Trial is typically a 1-2 day event in which the prosecutor will present their case against you and the crime you are charged with committing.
 During trial is also when your DUI attorney will present defenses to any evidence or statements made against you by the state or the state’s witnesses.
 A trial begins with Opening Statements from both parties.

 During opening arguments your attorney will present your Theme of the Case to the judge and jury.
 After opening statements, the prosecutor will present the states’ witnesses during which your criminal defense lawyer will have any opportunity to cross examine them.
 After the prosecutor rests his case, it will be your DUI attorney’s opportunity to call witnesses, if any, or potentially an expert.

 Once all the witnesses for both sides have been called, both parties will rest and perform closing arguments.
 Closing arguments are the last opportunity for your DUI attorney to present the theme of your case to the judge and jury.

 If you decide to plead guilty to a Wisconsin DUI or are found guilty at trial, the last step is the sentencing hearing.
 Typically a sentencing hearing will take place at the same time as a plea hearing if you plead guilty.
 At a sentencing hearing, your constitutional rights will be read to you and the judge will ask you some questions regarding your ability to understand the charges against you and the penalties associated with it.
 If jail time is a condition of your penalty you may be required to surrender and start serving it immediately.
 Talk with your drunk driving defense West Bend regarding this matter so you can be fully prepared for any scenario.

-If you have any additional questions regarding the Wisconsin DUI Legal Process feel free to consult your DUI lawyer at Attorney Nathan J. Dineen by filling out the DUI Case Review or Contacting the Firm.
+If you have any additional questions regarding the Wisconsin DUI Legal Process, you may want to also review our DUI vs OWI article, or feel free to consult your DUI lawyer at Attorney Nathan J. Dineen by filling out the DUI Case Review or Contacting the Firm.